Knowledge and the Probation Service: Raising Standards for Trainees, Assessors and Practitioners

 Introduction; Continuing professional development; Learning in practice; Emotional development; Personal values; Probation values; Being a probation officer; Summary; Further reading.

-8. From competence to excellence: Going beyond the
+8. From competence to excellence: Going beyond the codification of knowledge.

 Summary of Chapters 1–7; Going beyond minimum knowledge requirements; Threats to knowledge; The PDA–TPO dynamic; Suggestions for further improvements; Final comments; Summary.